nroumpies/NTUA_Embedded_project_ICCAD_Contest/README.md

 5. **Inference & Evaluation**

 Each stage is modular and can be run independently or as part of a pipeline.

 ---

-## Important

-You can start the classification process immediately using the pretrained models located in the output directory.
-If you want to use a different model, update the configuration in trojan_detector_cycle_only.py, then run evaluate_cycle_detector.py to obtain the results.

----